-Serbia: The most cost-effective power supply solution of isolated consumers using hybrid systems with wind turbines, batteries and diesel generators28.
-June 2016. / News Serbia Energy
+Serbia: The most cost-effective power supply solution of isolated consumers using hybrid systems with wind turbines, batteries and diesel generators, News Serbia Energy

 For many consumers it is more cost-effective to install multiple isolated power supply systems, rather than connect to the network.
 In this case it is necessary to conduct an analysis with a view to designing a cheaper isolated system, able to always meet the demand for electricity.
 The paper, The most cost-effective power supply solution of isolated consumers using hybrid systems with wind turbines, batteries and diesel generators, analyses a consumer located on a site with good wind resources, whereas the main source of electricity are small wind turbines.
 To ensure uninterrupted power supply, batteries storing electricity were used, together with a diesel generator.
 The consumer was described by the mean hourly consumption during the year.
 The aim was to optimally dimension each component of the system to ensure uninterrupted supply of consumers, whereby the optimization criterion was the cheapest system.
 The analysis was performed with and without possible demand management, in order to determine the profits brought by demand management possibilities.